Andrew Tate FCCA ACIS

 The Government has implemented a raft of measures to support businesses through the COVID-19 pandemic.
 Some of these are being administered by the local authorities, as outlined below.
 Other organisations are also allocating funding to support local businesses and, in particular, charity and community groups.
-A selection of the assistance available is covered below, but further funding is constantly being made available.
+A selection of the assistance still available is covered below, as many of the previous grants managed by the local authorities have now closed.

 To apply, please visit the website of your local authority.